 She stopped in a clearing of debris.
 A small patch of untouched ground where all else had crumbled around.
 Her senses sharpened, touching the spear on her back, she uncased it and readied herself.
 The prey had lessened its presence, but as long as the light burned, the Amazonian would always find it.

 The dust settled further; in the distance sirens and horns were echoing.
 Humans were coming back, not to help in any way, the prey had ensured such would never be possible, but to collect the bodies and begin cleanup.
 At last a shadow emerged, burning the dust creating more ash and clearing the area.
 The prey sat above the Amazonian, resting on a protruding steel beam.
 Though this person known as the One-Eyed Reaper wore a mask, the Amazonian could already see her face.
 A mask is worn to show who a person truly is after all.

 Not once had either exchanged words with the other.
 They simply fought, acknowledging the one another as an enemy and someone who stands in the way of a goal.
 The Reaper had shut her human eye, not that the woman cared, but the moment it opened it became the most beautiful blue in the world.
-In that single eye, weary from battle, the human that once existed was imprinted there.
-The Amazonian did not come for who she was before, only the current one, the crimson eye who held the empty, yet ever-existent, malevolence that killed nearing a thousand human lives.
+In that single eye, weary from battle, the shadow of the human that once existed was imprinted there.
+The Amazonian did not come for who she was before, only the current one, the crimson eye who held the empty, yet ever-existent, malevolence that killed thousands of human lives.